xzoert/graphene/README.md

      Bookshop @owner as bookshop !

-Now @owner han become a single valued property and, since we were editing it, we added as well a nice synonym (bookshop), so from now on to get the bookshop owned by a person we can simply do:
+Now *@owner* has become a single valued property and, since we were editing it, we added as well a nice synonym (*bookshop*), so from now on to get the bookshop owned by a person we can simply do:

      $john->bookshop;